-All relevant parties will submit requested documents to the BACB within a specified time frame, typically 15 days.
-Documents submitted after the specified time frame will not be reviewed or considered in the determination.
-Note: If the BACB does not receive a response in the specified time frame, the fieldwork will be considered noncompliant, and the relevant parties' certifications may be summarily suspended (see the Code-Enforcement Procedures).
+All relevant parties will submit requested documents to the BACB as directed in the audit initiation email within the specified time frame, typically 14 days.
+Documents submitted after the deadline will not be reviewed or considered in the determination.
+Note: If the BACB does not receive a response in the specified time frame, the fieldwork will be considered noncompliant, and a Notice of Alleged Violation will be submitted against the relevant parties (see the Code-Enforcement Procedures).